Classes / Enrollment

 In-person or online — do I have to pick forever?
 No. Online tuition transfers in full to in-person credit if you switch, so starting online isn't a dead end — it's a running start.

 What if August doesn't work either?
-Then September is real too: cohorts are already on the calendar for September 14 (Mon/Wed/Fri evenings) and September 29 (Tue/Thu evenings).
+Then September is real too: cohorts are already on the calendar for September 14 and September 29.
 Life happens; the calendar keeps rolling.

 Does financial help change between cohorts?
 No — Workforce Solutions, GI Bill benefits, and payment plans work the same whichever start date you choose.